jovinjijo/se/README.md

 ### @se/api

-After that I started making the API(@se/api), which is still WIP.
-I'm using Express.js for the API and Socket.io for live updates for users.
+@se/api uses the core library and provides the API which is used by the @se/ui for fetching data.
+This is build on Express.js and Socket.io.

+> Check the [docs folder](packages/api/docs/se_api.postman_collection.json) for the postman collection.

+### @se/ui

+This is created on React with Socket.io for sockets, Material-UI for UI components and ApexCharts.js for charting.

+> Check the GitPod link for a working demo.

 ## What's in Scope

 - Order matching
 - Order placing
-- Tracking users' orders
+- Tracking users' orders, holdings and funds
+- Charting prices

 ## What's not in Scope